-Steve believes it is through this type of initiative hat the disastrous Indigenous incarceration as well as the chronic Indigenous under or unemployment can be mitigated.
+Steve believes it is through this type of initiative that the disastrous Indigenous incarceration, as well as the chronic Indigenous under or unemployment, can be mitigated.

 Through Blackrock’s program former inmates have turned their lives around and have successfully reintegrated the community.